SiEPIC/SiEPIClab/README.md

 When not using the N77xx detector, if there is a detector plugged into the mainframe which stores less than 20001 datapoints (e.g. 81634A), then stitching will not work.

-## Update Steps:

-Open D:\Anaconda3\Library\site-packages\comptypes\_init_.py
-	edit lines 375 and 394 to read: except COMError as err:
-	edit line 577 to read:
-		except KeyError as err:
-	change all instances of unicode to str

-Open D:\Anaconda3\Library\site-packages\comptypes\GUID.py
-	change all instances of unicode to str

-Open D:\Anaconda3\Library\site-packages\comptypes\automation.py
-	remove trailing L from line 542
-	change line 776 to read:
-		except COMError as err: